DonutL0rd/LoRA_MLX-LM/SingleLoRA/README.md

 This directory demonstrates a **Single-Adapter Fine-Tuning** workflow.

-The goal is **Style Transfer + Knowledge Retention**: Creating a model that speaks in the persona of **Sherlock Holmes** but retains the ability to answer modern general-knowledge questions (e.g., explaining microwaves or Python code).
+The objective is **Style Transfer + Knowledge Retention**: Creating a model that adopts the persona of **Sherlock Holmes** while retaining the ability to answer modern general-knowledge questions (e.g., explaining microwaves or Python code).

 ## Repository Structure